cyberbotics/webots/docs/reference/javascript-procedural-proto.md

 ### Programming Facts

-- For compatibility reasons, procedural PROTO files are assumed to be Lua by default.
+- For compatibility reasons, at the moment procedural PROTO files are assumed to be Lua by default.
 In order to use JavaScript scripting it is required to add the comment `# template language: javascript` in the header of the file.
 - A template statement is encapsulated inside the "%{" and the "}%" tokens and can be written on several lines.
 - Adding an "=" just after the opening token ("%{=") allows to evaluate a statement.